scala/scala/README.md

 +--build/                    [Generated] Build output directory
 ```

-# Get Ready to Contribute
+# Get ready to contribute

 ## Requirements

 You need the following tools:
   - Java SDK.
-The baseline version is 8 for 2.12.x.
+The baseline version is 8 for both 2.12.x and 2.13.x.
 It may be possible to use a
     later SDK for local development, but the CI will verify against the baseline
     version.
   - sbt.
 We recommend the [sbt-extras](https://github.com/paulp/sbt-extras) runner